David Trone: Total Wine & More

 Having seen the potential of the beer sales at his mother's store, Trone began his career by founding the beer-only retailer Beer World in Pennsylvania in 1984, during his second semester of graduate school.
 Months before graduating from Wharton, in 1985, Trone expanded into the Pittsburgh metropolitan area.
 Over time, he opened additional stores, called Beer and Pop Warehouse and, later, Beer World, which were owned by friends and family members because Pennsylvania state law prohibited individuals from owning more than one beer retail outlet.

 Trone, with his brother Robert's help, opened two stores in Delaware in 1991, adding wine and spirits to the company's offerings.
 Using knowledge acquired at Wharton, the brothers chose to replicate the family store's model across Pennsylvania.
 The beverage company had slim margins, but was immediately profitable and allowed the brothers to focus on operations.
 They familiarized themselves with regulators and industry leaders, and began changing laws that restrict wholesalers from offering retailers discounts in exchange for large volume purchases, among others, in their attempt to promote beverage consumption.

 The business has since expanded into what is known today as Total Wine & More, the largest privately owned beer, wine, and spirits retailer in the U.S. In December 2016, Trone gave up his title of president to chief executive Kevin Peters.
+He has continued to make money from Total Wine & More while in Congress, reporting more than $110 million in personal income during his tenure.